FedML-AI/doc.fedml.ai/docs/federate/tech/overview.md

 # Overview

-TensorOpera® FedML's core technology is backed by years of cutting-edge research represented in 50+ publications in ML/FL Algorithms, Security/Privacy, Systems, and Applications, as well as 10 years of industrial experience in Distributed Systems, Cloud Computing, and Mobile/IoT Systems.
+ChainOpera® FedML's core technology is backed by years of cutting-edge research represented in 50+ publications in ML/FL Algorithms, Security/Privacy, Systems, and Applications, as well as 10 years of industrial experience in Distributed Systems, Cloud Computing, and Mobile/IoT Systems.

 ## 1. A Full-stack of Scientific Publications in ML Algorithms, Security/Privacy, Systems, Applications, and Visionary Impacts